KasterEd/mistral-mobile-homes-assistant/README.md

 ---

+## Alignment with the Mistral Internship Brief

+From the job description:

+> **Flexible Topic:** Choose a topic using Python with FastAPI or Next.js with TypeScript that incorporates our SDK.

+This project implements that option:

+- **Python + FastAPI** backend that integrates with the **Mistral chat API**.
+- Frontend SPA in **TypeScript** (Vue 3) providing a chat-like interface.
+- The assistant is a concrete example of “LLM-powered tooling” for a real business vertical (modular housing).

+Best practices highlighted in the brief:

+- **Detailed README:** this document explains architecture, setup, and how to test.
+- **Easy to test:** the project can be run locally with a few commands or via Docker, and the assistant can be exercised through both HTTP and UI.

+---

 ## Background & Motivation

 Over the summer I built a commercial website for a company that manufactures modular mobile homes and container buildings.
 The original project was a classic catalog site: